 Since this procedure is not painful, numbing agents and anesthesia are not necessary.

-4. Using a handheld device, your technician will gently spray fine crystals onto the targeted areas of your face.
-If your technician is performing this procedure on your entire face, each section is addressed accordingly (i.e., your neck, jawline, cheekbones and forehead).
+- Using a handheld device, your technician will gently spray fine crystals onto the targeted areas of your face.
+If your technician is performing this procedure on your entire face, each section is addressed accordingly (i.e., your neck, jawline, cheekbones, and forehead).
 As the technician exfoliates the dead skin cells, the vacuum sucks them up.
-At the same time, the vacuum is helping to remove any impurities within your skin (e.g, blackheads).
+At the same time, the vacuum helps to remove any impurities within your skin (e.g., blackheads).

 Potential Side Effects Following a Microderm Treatment

 Some of the most common side effects, which typically subside within a few hours of treatment, include inflammation, redness, and mild tenderness.

 To prevent the onset of dry and flaky skin, Elli recommends that you use a high-quality, gentle skin moisturizer.

 You may experience some minor bruising.
 This bruising is most likely the result of the suctioning process used to remove the dead skin cells.

 Aftercare – What to Expect After Your Microdermabrasion Treatment

 There is no downtime: You should be able to return to your daily activities directly after your treatment.